slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Give them the tools they ask for, not the tools a vendor suggested.
 They have a reason they asked for a proprietary compiler, get it for them.
 Respect goes a long way and begins in the recruitment phase.
 It surely doesn’t end there.
 To get respect, you have to give respect.
 Train, train, train.
 If you treat your employee right, you can absolutely train them and not worry about them being poached.
 Salary is actually a small part of overhead.
 Pay them well and treat them well.
 Our print room cost more than a senior employee.
 There’s no reason to pay crap wages.
 At the same time, wages aren’t everything.
-Everyone wants to make good money but when you're already assured of making good money, other things start to count.
+Everyone wants to make good money but when you’re already assured of making good money, other things start to count.
 Help your employees in their goals.
 If you have a QA that wants to move to dev, don’t offer to pay back their educational expenses, but pay their expenses outright, pay for their child care, pay for their books, and keep paying their salary while they work a reduced schedule.
-Really, if you're treating them right, they won’t just up and go to a new company after you've trained them.
+Really, if you’re treating them right, they won’t just up and go to a new company after you've trained them.

 "Estimativas são Promessas.
 Promessas devem ser cumpridas.".
 - In a nutshell, you can never give an estimate that is "correct".
 If you could, it would not be an "estimate", it would be a "prediction".
 Therefore, there is zero correlation between an estimate and the actual outcome.
-- If you're a knowledge worker decisions are your product.
+- If you’re a knowledge worker decisions are your product.
 Milton Friedman, the economist, wrote: “The best measure of quality thinking is your ability to accurately predict the consequences of your ideas and subsequent actions.”
 - There’s nothing wrong in specialization -- it’s how we stay sane.
 A very workable and easy to understand formula early in your career is specialize in two things; you don’t have to be better at X and better at Y than everyone you meet, you have to be "better at X than anyone who is better at Y" and "better at Y than anyone who is better at X." This is very, very achievable, regardless of how highly competent your local set of peers is.
 - Startups are (by necessity) filled with generalists; big companies are filled with specialists.
 - companies hire for a problem and not general optimizations.
 Even if they need a generalist.